ArtyLLaMa/ArtyLLaMA/README.md

 ## 📄 License

-This project is licensed under an AGPLv3 License - see the LICENSE file for more details.
+This project is licensed under MIT License - see the LICENSE file for more details.

 ## 🙏 Acknowledgments